Total Abortion Ban (S. 323)

 • change the definition of a legal “contraceptive” to exclude anything that prevents ovulation or implantation of a fertilized ovum

-• restrict in vitro fertilization by defining a “human embryo” as a fertilized egg or zygote
+• open the door to restrictions on in vitro fertilization (IVF) by defining a “human embryo” as a fertilized egg or zygote

 • make it unlawful to possess any drug or substance that can be used for abortion